The Pros and Cons of Georgetown

 The Pros of Georgetown…

-#1: Location — Georgetown is a safe, scenic, walkable section of DC that’s known for its colonial feel with cobblestone streets, lots of bars, restaurants and nightlife, and it’s all just a few steps away from campus.
-Plus the nation’s capitol is just a 10 minute drive, or 30 minutes by public transportation.
+#1: Location — Georgetown is a safe, scenic, walkable section of DC that’s famous for its colonial feel with cobblestone streets, lots of bars, restaurants and nightlife, and it’s all just steps away from campus.
+Plus the nation’s capitol is a 10 minute drive, or 30 minutes by public transportation.

-#4: Service Mission — Georgetown isn’t just trying to give you an education so you can get a good job; they’re trying to give you a “complete” education that encompasses mind, body and spirit.
+#4: Service Mission — Georgetown isn’t just trying to give you an education so you can get a really good job; they’re trying to give you a “complete” education that encompasses mind, body and soul.
 They want to create industry leaders who make a positive difference in the world.
+That’s why service is built into the culture—through programs like the Center for Social Justice, alternative break trips, and courses that integrate community-based learning into the curriculum.

 The Cons of Georgetown…

-#1: Religious Influence — While Georgetown welcomes students of all faiths (or no faith), all students must take some theology classes, and some progressive programs that conflict with the Catholic church may not be readily available on campus.
+#1: Religious Influence — While Georgetown welcomes students of all faiths (or no faith), all students must take some theology classes, and some progressive programs that conflict with the Catholic Church may not be readily available on campus.
+For students deeply involved in advocacy around issues like reproductive rights or certain aspects of LGBTQ+ healthcare, this environment might feel limiting or require seeking support and resources beyond the university.

 #2: Hustle Culture — Georgetown has a strong pre-professional vibe, which means students are always hustling to secure their next internship or job.
-This can cause unnecessary stress and competition.
+This can cause unnecessary stress and competition, especially in high-stakes tracks like finance, where students often start preparing for junior-year internships as early as freshman spring.

 #3: DC Crime — While the Georgetown area itself is quite safe, the greater DC area has plenty of crime.
-In addition, the public transportation system is not particularly safe or efficient.
+In addition, the public transportation system is not particularly safe or efficient, with some Metro stations experiencing delays, occasional closures, and reports of petty crime—prompting many students to rely on rideshares or campus shuttles instead.

 #4: Less Diversity — About 50% of Georgetown students are white, compared with 30-40% at other top private universities like the Ivies.

-#5: No Common App — Unlike most universities, Georgetown doesn’t use the Common App.
-Instead, you have to pay the $75 application fee up-front before they even send you the complete application.
+#5: No Common App — Unlike most universities, Georgetown doesn’t use the Common App (but thankfully this will change starting Fall 2026).
+Currently, you have to use Georgetown’s proprietary application, and you have to pay the $75 application fee up-front before they even send you the complete application.
 This requires more time and effort on your part, and is likely intended to weed-out applicants who aren’t highly-motivated to go there.

-If you’re looking for other highly ranked Catholic or Jesuit universities, you might consider (#18) Notre Dame or (#37) Boston College.
-Notre Dame is more overtly religious than Georgetown: 80% of students are Catholic (vs 40% at Georgetown) and Catholicism is more deeply embedded in the culture and curriculum.
+If you’re looking for other highly ranked Catholic or Jesuit universities, you might consider Notre Dame (#18) or Boston College (#37).
+Notre Dame is more overtly religious than Georgetown: 80% of students are Catholic (vs only 40% at Georgetown) and Catholicism is more deeply embedded in the culture and curriculum.
 Boston College is a Jesuit school like Georgetown, and is similarly dedicated to public service.
 Like Georgetown, both ND and BC have highly ranked undergraduate business programs.

 How to get into Georgetown…